vcflib/vcflib/doc/vcfleftalign.md

 ```

+This is
+the same procedure used in the internal left alignment in freebayes, and can be
+used when preparing VCF files for input to freebayes to decrease positional
+representation differences between the input alleles and left-realigned
+alignments.

 options:

         -r, --reference FILE  Use this reference as a basis for realignment.
         -w, --window N        Use a window of this many bp when left aligning (150).

 Left-aligns variants in the specified input file or stdin.
-Window size is determined
-dynamically according to the entropy of the regions flanking the indel.
-These must have
+Window size is determined dynamically according to the entropy of the regions flanking the indel.
-entropy > 1 bit/bp, or be shorter than ~5kb.
+These must have entropy > 1 bit/bp, or be shorter than ~5kb.

+Type: transformation

 ```